opengeolab/CA_LCZ_exercise_docs/source/analysis.rst

 .. admonition:: **Can we observe and quantify differences in the average air temperature within different LCZ of a city?**

-   The answer is "Yes, we can measure these differences that are around 2 Kelvin degrees between heavily urbanized areas (1 = Compact midrise) and vegetated areas (4 = Low plants) for this case study"
+   The answer is "Yes, we can measure these differences that are around 2 degrees between heavily urbanized areas (1 = Compact midrise) and vegetated areas (4 = Low plants) for this case study"

 ..
 [4] *Loftian, M. (2016).
 Urban climate modeling: case study of Milan city.
 Politecnico di Milano (M.Sc. dissertation).*